mantidproject/mantid/docs/source/concepts/CachingLayers.rst

 Dealing with problems
 ---------------------

-Please get in touch with Ian Bush, Simon Heybrock or Owen Arnold for any questions about the rollout.
+Please get in touch with Ian Bush, Simon Heybrock or Owen Arnold for any questions about the caching layers and rollout.

 .. categories:: Concepts